 The Silver Thimble has been awarded in the Utah Quilt Guild since 1997.
 These winners have been chosen for their outstanding efforts to encourage, promote and preserve the art of quilt making in Utah.

-Congratulations Josephine on your selection as the 2021 Silver Thimble Award winner.
+Congratulations Annette on your selection as the 2022 Silver Thimble Award winner

 Past recipients are: